-Calla lilies don't need to be pruned on a regular basis, however wilting bloom portions can be removed.
+Calla lilies don't need to be pruned regularly.
+However, wilting bloom portions can be removed.
 This plant will not die if sections of it are removed.
-Use your fingertips to pinch stems just below the flower's base, or sterilized pruning shears.
-If you live in zone 8 or warmer, trim it down to the soil level when it dies back at the end of the growing season and dispose of any plant waste.
+Use your fingertips to pinch stems below the flower's base, or sterilize pruning shears.
+If you live in zone 8 or warmer, trim it down to the soil level when it dies back at the end of the growing season and disposes of any plant waste.
 It will reappear in the spring.
 (It's best to avoid touching the sap by wearing gloves when working with this plant.)

 When the roots of your calla lilies become crowded, it's time to move them to a larger pot.
-Root-bound calla lily plants will not thrive, so if you find a problem with their roots, replant them.
-Replace the old pot with one that is at least two or three inches deeper and wider.
+Root-bound calla lily plants will not thrive, so replant them if you find a problem with their roots.
+Replace the old pot with one at least two or three inches deeper and wider.

-- When growing calla lilies, you may encounter numerous problems, the most common of which are bacterial soft rot, which affects the rhizomes, and botrytis, a fungal disease that causes a filmy grey mould to form on the plant's petals, stems, and leaves.
-Don't overwater your calla lilies, and make sure they're spaced far enough apart to allow for adequate air circulation to avoid fungal illnesses.
+- When growing calla lilies, you may encounter numerous problems, the most common of which are bacterial soft rot, which affects the rhizomes, and botrytis.
+This fungal disease causes a filmy grey mould on the plant's petals, stems, and leaves.
+Don't overwater your calla lilies, and make sure they're spaced far apart to allow for adequate air circulation to avoid fungal illnesses.

-- If your leaves have a brown edge, it's possible that your fertilizer has too much nitrogen.
+- If your leaves have a brown edge, your fertilizer may have too much nitrogen.
 A nitrogen-rich fertilizer might generate brown-edged leaves on your plant that grows quickly and appears lush.
 Your plant is also unlikely to bloom.

 - Water is a favorite of calla lilies.
 They may not blossom, appear stunted, and have yellowed and wilted leaves if they don't get enough water.
 Water calla lilies regularly keep the leaves healthy and encourage blossoming; lack of sunlight can also cause stunted development.